kubernetes-sigs/kwok/docs/examples/kwok-in-local.md

 # Run Kwok in the Local

-This doc walks you through how to run `kwok` in the local.
+This document walks you through how to run `kwok` in the local.

 ## Variables preparation